larevolucia/python-weather/README.md

     ```bash
     python weather_app.py

-2.** Enter the name of the city when prompted:**
+2. **Enter the name of the city when prompted:**

        Enter city: Amsterdam

 3. **View the weather information displayed:**